R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 On the vehicle details page include the following information derived from the vehicle's `datapoints`:

-1.  `Charged Above 80%`: This field should indicate if the vehicle reported at least one `charge_reading` above 80% over the whole time period.
+1.  `Charged Above 80%`: This field should indicate whether the vehicle reported at least one `charge_reading` above 80% over the whole time period.
 2.  `Average Daily Miles`: This field should show the average daily miles for